EffectOrientedProgramming/book/Chapters/04_Superpowers.md

   effect1
 ```

+`runScenario(HappyPath)` runs our Effect in the "happy path" so that it will not fail.
+This allows us to simulate failure scenarios in the next examples.

-In a real system this gives our users strange errors because they are unhandled.
+In real systems, assuming the "happy path" causes strange errors for users because the errors are unhandled.

-## Effect Example 2.
+## Effect 2.
 What if Failure is Temporary?

 We can also run `effect1` in a scenario that will cause it to fail.